Learnosity/vagrant-sparseimage/Readme.md

 ## Configuration / Usage

-To enable the plugin you need to add the following to you `Vagrantfile`:
+To enable the plugin you need to add the following to your `Vagrantfile`:

 ```ruby
 Vagrant::Config.run do |config|